 Eating is a part of everyone’s daily requirements for life.
 Because of this, manufacturers have an essential duty to maintain and distribute food products that are safe for consumers.
-However, there are times when food can be distributed in an unsafe manner, including contaminated foods, negligently prepared foods, and foods containing foodborne illnesses.
-Injuries can result from the intake of these foods, and cause very serious health conditions as a result.
+However, there are times when food can be distributed in an unsafe manner, including contaminated foods, negligently prepared foods and foods containing foodborne illnesses.
+Injuries can result from the intake of these foods, and they can cause very serious health conditions as a result.

 What can you receive from food?

-Bacterium Causing Food Injury:
+Bacteria Causing Food Injury

-Viruses Causing Food Injury:
+Viruses Causing Food Injuries

 Rotavirus: This virus can also be spread through contaminated food.
 The symptoms of rotavirus include fever and watery diarrhea.

 Another common virus that causes food injury is Hepatitis A. The symptoms include a loss of appetite, tiredness, fever and yellowing of the eyes and skin (jaundice).
 There have been extreme cases of Hepatitis A which can lead to a need for a liver transplant and may even cause death.

 Signs to look for when your food may be contaminated:

 - Severe vomiting

 - Muscle weakness